 Alongside this news comes new information on extra mitigation measures Greenwich Council have won as compensation for potentially greater traffic and pollution – and five years of disruptive work.

-When the green light was given by the Department for Transport in May 2018 for the tunnel a package of local work covering Greenwich town centre that Greenwich Council was seeking was absent.
+When the green light was given by the Department for Transport in May 2018 for the tunnel, a package of local work covering Greenwich town centre that Greenwich Council sought was absent.
 Despite that the leadership were keen to proceed yet some backbench councillors called in the decision and sought changes.

 A report released at the time by Chris Grayling and the DfT also underestimated new homes in the Greenwich Masterplan area by 4,000 (15,000 if you include a wider look at the Peninsula and nearby Charlton Riverside).

-Greenwich Council have since been campaigning for greater funds from TfL after that backbench call in and a new agreement reveals they have secured four School Crossing Patrols and £350,000 extra Neighbourhood Enhancement funding.
+Greenwich Council have since been campaigning for greater funds from TfL after that backbench call-in and a new agreement reveals has secured four School Crossing Patrols and £350,000 in extra Neighbourhood Enhancement funds.

 This is less than they originally hoped for despite the tone of the council’s document and does not cover other parts of Greenwich.
 Back in May 2018 this was in the Silvertown decision report: